Danielifg/crypto-token-design/README.md

 <!-- @format -->

-# Tokenization Standards

-Token fit inits with contract standards for the ERC20 token interfaces from Openzeppelin.
+# Dapp codebase for utility token management

 The project contains boiler plate for a complete DApp over React, Web3 and Solidity smart contracts.
 For contract bundling and deployments we use truffle configuration to deploy contracts to any public network specified into truffle-config.js.